 Identity

-While social media is not a guaranteed method for validating a user’s registration data, they are less likely to have created a fake social media account than they are to fill in other sites with fake data.
+Social media isn’t a foolproof way to validate user registration data.
+However, users are less likely to create a fake social media account.
+They are more prone to filling in other sites with fake data.

-Using social media logins also means that sites can skip the step of confirming email addresses, because social media networks will have already done so.
+Using social media logins also offers another advantage.
+Sites can skip the email address confirmation step.
+This is because social media networks have typically already verified those email addresses.

 Security